 The material that Mrs Coade made wasn't actually stone.
 It was ceramic – a mix of clay, terracotta, silicates, and glass – which was fired for four days at a time in incredibly hot kilns.

 The recipe and the production process were both closely guarded secrets, something which only added to the appeal of her product.
 Coade’s commitment to employing highly skilled craftsmen and artists likewise guaranteed consistent quality.

 The success of Coade stone was also aided by changing architectural taste.

-By the 1760s, architects like Robert Adam were looking for a way of applying ever-more delicate ornament to their buildings.
+By the 1760s, architects such as Robert Adam were looking for a way of applying ever more delicate ornamentation to their buildings.
 Coade offered the most reliable way of achieving this and her stone was soon used by the leading architects of the day, including Adam, Sir William Chambers, Sir John Nash, Sir John Soane, and James Wyatt.